tai1nguyen/dnd-greetings-from-gadgetzan/overview.md

 - Adventurers who join or gain the support of the Dark Talons may request a member attempt to buy off or quietly dispose of individuals who threaten them.

 #### Order of the Lantern
 Primarily operating out of the Govern District, the Order are comprised of individuals who advance through the City Watch and have proven their loyalty to the city.
 They are the peacekeepers and defenders of Gadgetzan.
-Lately, with the influence of more dubious parties in Gadgetzan, even these normally honest paragons of duty have seen their morals tested by the temptations of coin.
+Lately, with the influence of more dubious parties in Gadgetzan, even these, normally honest, paragons of duty have seen their morals tested by the temptations of coin.

 - Adventurers who join or gain the support of the Order may request the aid of a respected and powerful member.